The beginning of December is the time when goals come back into view. Did you achieve your goals for 2024? What new goals will you set for 2025?

 When laptop computers became available with hard drives that can store more and more data, the discs got thinner, bigger and had to spin faster…which creates an awful mechanical problem.
 If you had a laptop that lasted you for 8 years, and you recently decided to get a new one with copious amounts of storage space so you could make that one last even longer, you’re probably in for a rude awakening.
 The repair facility we took our failed computer to said to plan on replacing your laptop/computing device every two years…whether or not you use it every day.
 Because we used ours sporadically, that wasn’t good for it either, just as turning the lights on and off uses more energy than simply leaving them on.

-The new thinking is to use a solid state drive – which is what is present in the new tablet computers.
+The new thinking is to use a solid state drive – which is what is present in the new tablet computers, and only making their way into laptops and desktops.
 There are no mechanical parts, but the down side is that they can hold a limited amount of data.
 Rather than “backing them up” in the cloud, today’s practice is to let documents reside in the cloud.
 Google Docs has used this technology for a number of years, but services like Dropbox, Box or Sync can offer significant amounts of password-protected storage space accessible from any device not just to allow for collaboration, but to keep your documents intact if your computer’s hard drive decides its spinning days are done.

 The problem now is that online storage service are not “secure” storage since files in the cloud can be shared with others.
 This is especially true with Google Drive.
 While you get the ability to store documents, it will automatically convert native Microsoft files to Google files with the express intent for collaboration in the cloud.
 While that’s a significant breakthrough in collaboration from many remote locations, it’s not necessarily the best place for secure backups.
 It continues to amaze me how many technology professionals want the secure benefit of encryption, yet want collaboration to happen in a cloud file.